Mac Users

 Scanner program behavior in the MacOS

-I have used many radio programming applications on my Mac, and have had few problems doing so.
+I have used many radio programming applications on my Mac and have had few problems doing so.
 ARC products from Butel and Scanner Master work great on a Mac, in BootCamp, Parallels and Fusion.
 Just open the Windows environment and install the application, install the cable (and drivers as needed) and off you go.
-In Parallels on my MacBook Pro and my iMac it runs just like any Mac application.
+In Parallels on my MacBook Pro and my Mac Studio it runs just like any Mac application.
+I also had great results with my other Macs over the years.

-One thing I have noticed on both Windows machines and Macs running a Windows emulator is that after upgrading to Windows 10 some applications (such as ARC products) may have to be removed and reinstalled.
+One thing I have noticed on both Windows machines and Macs running a Windows emulator is that after upgrading Windows versions some applications (such as ARC products) may have to be removed and reinstalled.
 You might need the product key to reinstall on some programs so make sure you have that.